• Glenmont Field Day

-Become a Math Leader
+Become a Math Fact Leader

 Beginning in March, we are recognizing those students who have gone above and beyond and are able to answer math fact questions at lightening speed.
 Math Leaders will be invited to sign the Math Wall of Fame and have their photo posted here.
-Here are the criteria are students need to meet:
+Here are the criteria our students need to meet:

 • Kindergarten: facts to 5 (+ and -) meaning the total is no more than five.
 Children must complete 40 facts in 3 minutes.